Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Lung Tumors

 Ablation is often done on an outpatient basis.

 Your physician will use CT scanning to precisely locate the tumor.
-Your skin will be marked at the planned site of entry on the skin of the chest wall.
+They will mark your skin at the planned site of entry on the skin of the chest wall.

-Intravenous conscious sedation and/or general anesthesia may also be used in addition to local anesthetic.
-The type of anesthesia to be used will be determined during the initial evaluation.
+Your doctor may use intravenous conscious sedation and/or general anesthesia in addition to local anesthetic.
+They will determine the type of anesthesia to be used during the initial evaluation.

-- Percutaneous, in which needle electrodes are inserted through the skin and into the site of the tumor.
+- Percutaneous, in which the doctor inserts needle electrodes through the skin and into the site of the tumor.

 - Thoracoscopic, in which needle electrodes within a thin, plastic tube are threaded through a small hole in the skin in a procedure called a thoracoscopy.

-Using imaging-guidance, your physician will insert the needle electrode through the skin and advance it to the site of the tumor.
+Using imaging-guidance, your doctor will insert the needle electrode through the skin and advance it to the site of the tumor.

 Once the needle electrode is in place, radiofrequency energy is applied.
 For a large tumor, it may be necessary to do multiple ablations by repositioning the needle electrode or by placing multiple needles into different parts of the tumor to ensure no tumor tissue is left behind.

-At the end of the procedure, the needle electrode will be removed and pressure will be applied to stop any bleeding and the opening in the skin is covered with a dressing.
+At the end of the procedure, the doctor will remove the needle electrode and apply pressure to stop any bleeding.
+They will cover the opening in the skin with a dressing.
 No sutures are needed.

 A chest x-ray will be taken to make sure that the lung has not collapsed from an air leak created during the procedure.
 If a moderate air leak has occurred, it may be necessary to insert a small tube into the area to remove the air and allow re-expansion of the lung.
 The tube may need to remain in place for one to several days.